-Exterran Corporation (together with its subsidiaries, "Exterran Corporation," "our," "we" or "us"), a Delaware corporation formed in March 2015, is a market leader in the provision of compression, production and processing products and services that support the production and transportation of oil and natural gas throughout the world.
+Exterran Corporation (together with its subsidiaries, "Exterran Corporation," "our," "we" or "us"), a Delaware corporation formed in March 2015, is a global market leader in natural gas processing and treating, compression and production products and services, providing critical midstream infrastructure solutions to customers throughout the world.
+Outside the United States of America ("U.S."), we are a leading provider of full-service natural gas contract compression and water treatment solutions, and a supplier of new, used, original equipment manufacturer and aftermarket parts and services.
 We provide these products and services to a global customer base consisting of companies engaged in all aspects of the oil and natural gas industry, including large integrated oil and natural gas companies, national oil and natural gas companies, independent oil and natural gas producers and oil and natural gas processors, gatherers and pipeline operators.
-We operate in four primary business lines: contract operations, aftermarket services, oil and gas product sales and Belleli EPC product sales.
+We operate in four primary business lines: contract operations, aftermarket services, oil and gas product sales and Belleli EPC product sales